Dev-GSammy/Dev-GSammy/README.md

 Hi there 👋
 Nice to have you here.

 I'm a .NET Developer (C# Major).
-I can build Mobile apps, Desktop apps, Cloud apps.
+I can build Mobile apps and Desktop apps.

 I have many other valuable skills asides programming.
 These include:
 IT Support,